rgglez/3ds-varitech/README.md

 # 3ds-varitech

-3D Studio animation of a Varitech-like robot.
+3D Studio animation of a [Varitech](https://es.wikipedia.org/wiki/VF-1_Valkyrie)-like robot.
 Project for my faculty's graphics course.
+Given the limited resources (it was done on a 486DX2 and a 466DX+VESA graphic card) and time, I'm proud of it :)

 You can view the animation [here](VARITECH.FLC).